manoj7894/MAC_BND/README.md

 The history of detail changes will be available here from now on.

+## Date: 19-04-2024
+1. Model changed of signup in backend.
+2. New logic added in signup controller.
+3. Made whole new user data store in database.

 ## Date: 18-04-2024
 1. All bugs fixed of pre-assessment page.
 2. Sign up welcome back text adjusted in center.